cpt-periwinkle/skalekar-portfolio-templates/critique-by-design.md

 ## AI acknowledgements

 I used ChatGPT 5 Pro to ideate on the data I received.
 I did not use it to create anything, just push through ideas.

 I also used it as a user manual as I don't find Tableau as intuitive to use, so to do the things I wanted to do, I would ask ChatGPT.
+Examples of queries would be:

+_I want to create a calculated field which would allow me to have vegetarian, vegan and meat so I can add color to it_ _How do I change the color of the text in the Legend?_